I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/scavengr/nf-scavengr-rxpurgerelatedfobxs.md

 <p>If <i>AttemptFinalize</i> is set to <b>TRUE</b>, then <b>RxPurgeRelatedFobxs</b> will try to finalize and release the associated FCB.</p>

-<p>If <i>PFCB</i> is not <b>NULL</b>, and this purging FCB strcuture is not the same as the FCB structure associated with the FOBX on the <b>ClosePendingFobxsList</b> member, then <b>RxPurgeRelatedFobxs</b> will call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549838">MRxAreFilesAliased</a> callback routine provided by the network mini-redirector if this routine is supported.
-The call to <b>MRxAreFilesAliased</b> is to determine if the PFCB is an alias for the FCB associated with the FOBX structure. </p>

-<p>At cleanup there are no more user handles associated with the file object.
-In such cases, the time window between close and cleanup is dictated by the additional references maintained by the memory manager and cache manager.
-On cleanup, the FOBX is put on a close pending list and removed from the corresponding list when a close operation is received.
-In the interim, if an open operation is failing with ACCESS_DENIED status, then RDBSS can force a purge of the FOBX structure.
-This is a synchronous operation.</p>

-<p>For directory renames, all files under the directory need to be closed.
-A network mini-redirector might call <b>RxPurgeRelatedFobxs</b> and <b>RxScavengeFobxsForNetRoot</b> in response to an IRP_MJ_SET_INFORMATION request to rename a directory.
-By passing in the NET_ROOT structure for the directory and a <b>NULL</b> FCB, all of the FOBX structures associated with the directory would be purged and scavenged.</p>

-<p>The <b>RxPurgeRelatedFobxs</b> routine attempts to purge all of the FOBX structures that had a close operation pending before the purge request was received.
-The <b>RxPurgeRelatedFobxs</b> routine acquires the scavenger mutex, traverses the <b>ClosePendingFobxsList</b> member on the scavenger object removing list entries, and then releases the mutex. </p>

-<p>If <i>AttemptFinalize</i> is set to <b>TRUE</b>, then <b>RxPurgeRelatedFobxs</b> will try to finalize and release the associated FCB.</p>

-<p>If <i>PFCB</i> is not <b>NULL</b>, and this purging FCB strcuture is not the same as the FCB structure associated with the FOBX on the <b>ClosePendingFobxsList</b> member, then <b>RxPurgeRelatedFobxs</b> will call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549838">MRxAreFilesAliased</a> callback routine provided by the network mini-redirector if this routine is supported.
+<p>If <i>PFCB</i> is not <b>NULL</b>, and this purging FCB strcuture is not the same as the FCB structure associated with the FOBX on the <b>ClosePendingFobxsList</b> member, then <b>RxPurgeRelatedFobxs</b> will call the <a href="ifsk.mrxarefilesaliased">MRxAreFilesAliased</a> callback routine provided by the network mini-redirector if this routine is supported.
 The call to <b>MRxAreFilesAliased</b> is to determine if the PFCB is an alias for the FCB associated with the FOBX structure. </p>

 ## -requirements
 <table>